jp928/project_auto/README.md

 ## Development

-Builds the application and starts a webserver with livereload.
-By default the webserver starts at port 1337.
+Builds the application and starts a webserver using webpack.
+By default the webserver starts at port 8080.
-You can define a port with `$ gulp --port 1337`.

 ## Serve and Build

 Run this script: <br />
-$ npm start -- this will start Gulp perform a "clean" + add files to /dist directory +  watch for changes.
+$ npm start

 ## Dependancies